andre-lima/Haxeflixel-Gulp-Tasks/README.md

 Run ```gulp watch``` to watch for changes on the files and relaunch the player after each change saved.

-## Customization
+## Flash Player Customizations
-A few customizations can be done on how the window will be displayed.
+A few customizations can be done on how the game window will be displayed.

 These options are well detailed on the comments inside ```gulpfile.js``` .